openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 > **NOTE**: This option is not recommended, as conflicts with Kubernetes* and other tools that use orchestration and private networks may occur.
 Please use it with caution and only for troubleshooting purposes.

-#### Using OpenVINO Docker image for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs
+#### Using Docker image for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs

 ##### Step 1: Configure the image